Skip to main content

 Use the built-in user profile, or create your own existing-session profile:

-• snapshot-driven actions use refs, not CSS selectors
+• Snapshot-driven actions use refs, not CSS selectors.

-• click is left-click only
+• click is left-click only.

-• type does not support slowly=true
+• type does not support slowly=true.

-• press does not support delayMs
+• press does not support delayMs.

-• wait --load networkidle is not supported
+• wait --load networkidle is not supported (works on managed and raw/remote CDP profiles).

-• screenshots support page captures and --ref, but not CSS --element
+• Screenshots support page captures and --ref, but not CSS --element.

-• responsebody, download interception, PDF export, and batch actions still require a managed browser or raw CDP profile
+• responsebody, download interception, PDF export, and batch actions still require a managed browser or raw CDP profile.

 Remote browser control (node host proxy)